 The UCF Department of Theatre is one of three Educational Affiliates of Estill Voice International™ in the world.
 Educational Affiliates are institutions that include Estill Voice Training™ in their curriculum and have at least two faculty members who are EVT Representatives (Certified Master Teachers or Certified Course Instructors).
 Estill Voice Training helps singers and speakers find a full range of expression in their voices, while promoting healthy vocal habits.

-The faculty evaluates students desiring to become majors via an audition.
-All prospective students must prepare and provide the following:
+The faculty evaluates students desiring to become majors via an online pre-screen process through www.getacceptd.com.
+All prospective students must prepare and upload the following materials on the Acceptd website:

 These items are separate from any items requested by admissions.
 You may audition before completing your application to the University, but we do require that you have started the application process and strongly recommend that you submit your application to UCF prior to auditioning.
 You cannot be accepted into the BFA program without being accepted to the university.